fig-x/fig-x-data/ReadMe.md

 This repository contains the datasets used to render [fig-x.github.io](https://github.com/fig-x/fig-x.github.io/tree/main).
 I decided to separate data from the code to lower the bar for updating, though later it may be proved a bad idea.
 I anticipate that everyone should know how to update the website, but we still need a web master to do this for checking and consistency.

-Basically, you just need to (1) look at json and (2) add a similar entry in the json and  (3) upload images to the respective folders.
+Basically, you just need to (1) look at the json and (2) add a similar entry in the json and  (3) upload images to the respective folders.
 You can pull this repo in your computer or just add information on Github.

 I would expect the webmaster to have this repo locally and check the outcome.
 > To add **publication**, I feel you don't need to ask me (Fumeng) for permission.